-- Commissioned law enforcement officers in connection with law enforcement duties for the College. - Law enforcement officers from an external agency conducting official business at the College, or any other exceptions granted by the Chief of Police. - When used in connection with the weapons safety course or weapons education course offered in the regular course of business when approved and authorized by the College. - When displayed in connection with a College-sponsored event on the campus such as Hunting and Fishing Days. - In a vehicle when transported into an unrestricted parking area.
+- regular course of business when approved and authorized by the College. - When displayed in connection with a College-sponsored event on the campus such as Hunting and Fishing Days. - In a vehicle when transported into an unrestricted parking area.
 Under such circumstances, the weapon or firearm, and its ammunition must remain locked in a case out of plain view.